gateio/gateapi-java/docs/FuturesApi.md

 <a name="listFuturesCandlesticks"></a>
 # **listFuturesCandlesticks**
-> List&lt;FuturesCandlestick&gt; listFuturesCandlesticks(contract, from, to, limit, interval)
+> List&lt;FuturesCandlestick&gt; listFuturesCandlesticks(settle, contract, from, to, limit, interval)

 Get futures candlesticks